williamobiana/DevOpsforIT/traefik_nomad_tls.md

 Cluster running nomad (container orchestrator) and consul (service discovery & health checks)\
 Basic understanding of traefik\
-TlS certificate (self-signed or provided from a Certificate Authority)
+TLS certificate (self-signed or provided from a Certificate Authority)

 ## Structure